Why are there so many dead bees on the ground

 Usually, bees remove dead members of the colony during the sanitation process.
 Sometimes bees may die due to virus or mite infection.
 If you don't remove those dead bees the disease will attack the rest of the bees.

-Try to figure out the exact reason and take the necessary steps.
+Then take the necessary steps.
 If you can’t fix this on your own, contact a local beekeeper in your area.
-Pest control specialists also will be helpful for you to solve the issue.
+Pest control specialists can also be helpful for you to tackle the problem.

 Now you can check the article to know about how many hives do commercial beekeepers have.